DaveGold/ScriptScheduler/README.md

 Execute "npm install" to install all required node modules in node_modules folder Execute "npm run-script build" to build the project or Ctrl + Shift + B Execute "mongod" in one terminal
-Execute "npm start" in other terminal or click on launch program from debugger and set breakpoints (Ctrl + Shift + D)
+Execute "npm start" in other terminal or click on launch debugger and set breakpoints F5